 Under Rhode Island General Laws (RIGL) §36-10-2(e), if the State's actuarially determined contribution rate for state employees or for teachers for a fiscal year will be less than in the preceding fiscal year, the Governor is required to include an appropriation to ERSRI in the fiscal year budget equal to 20% of the reduction.
-Because the contribution rate for FY 2011 is the same as the rate for FY 2009 and FY 2010, as restated due to the enactment of Article 7, it does not appear that this requirement is triggered for FY 2011.
+Because the contribution rate for FY 2012 is the same as the rate for FY 2010 and FY 2011, as restated due to the enactment of Article 16, it does not appear that this requirement is triggered.
 However, we are not attorneys, and this may be an issue on which the Board's legal counsel needs to provide an opinion.
 It could be argued that, because the rates in this valuation are less than the rates in the prior valuation, at least for teachers, that the requirement might be applicable.